 Israel Arrests Man Suspected In Wave Of Bomb Threats Against Jewish Centers

-A 19-year-old man has been arrested in Israel as the "primary suspect" behind a string of phoned-in bomb threats to Jewish community centers across the U.S. and elsewhere.
+A man in his late teens has been arrested in Israel as the "primary suspect" behind a string of phoned-in bomb threats to Jewish community centers across the U.S. and elsewhere.

 The arrest was the result of an investigation by Israeli police and the FBI, a police spokesman says.

-The suspect is Jewish and holds both Israeli and U.S. citizenship, Reuters reports, citing anonymous sources.
+The suspect is Jewish and holds both Israeli and U.S. citizenship, according to multiple news outlets citing a police spokesman.
+His age has been variously reported as 18 or 19.

 Israeli police say he was using masking technology to disguise the fact that he was making threatening calls to Jewish centers in the U.S., Australia and New Zealand.